gschmottlach-xse/jayson/README.md

 ## Features

 * Servers that can listen to several interfaces at the same time
-* Supports both HTTP and TCP client and server connections
+* Supports both HTTP, TCP and WebSocket client and server connections
 * Server-side method routing
 * Relaying of requests to other servers
 * JSON reviving and replacing for transparent serialization of complex objects